 -

-Certificates MUST contain the Fully Qualified Domain Name (FQDN) as a common name or subject alternate name in the certificate with the FQDN chosen in the Control Hub.
-For example:
+Certificates MUST contain the Fully Qualified Domain Name (FQDN) as a common name or subject alternate name in the certificate with the FQDN for the trunk is chosen in the Control Hub.
+Requirements are elaborated in the next section.

 -